awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

   Security Hub also resets `WorkFlow.Status` from `NOTIFIED` or `RESOLVED` to `NEW` in the following cases:
   + `RecordState` changes from `ARCHIVED` to `ACTIVE`\.
   + `Compliance.Status` changes from `PASSED` to either `WARNING`, `FAILED`, or `NOT_AVAILABLE`\.
 + `NOTIFIED` – Indicates that you notified the resource owner about the security issue\.
-Used when the initial reviewer is not the resource owner, and needs intervention from the resource owner\.
+Used when the initial reviewer is not the resource owner and needs intervention from the resource owner\.
 + `RESOLVED` – The finding was reviewed and remediated and is now considered resolved\.
 For findings from controls, if `Compliance.Status` is passed, then Security Hub automatically sets` Workflow.Status` to `RESOLVED`\.
 + `SUPPRESSED` – The finding will not be reviewed again and will not be acted upon\.